mercari-build/mercari-build-training/document/05-docker.en.md

 `"python"` part will be replaced with `"go"` if you're using Go.

-**Modify the `dockerfile` so that you can use the same version of Python/Go as STEP2 in your docker image.**
+**Modify the `Dockerfile` so that you can use the same version of Python/Go as STEP2 in your docker image.**

-Run the image with the modified `dockerfile`, check if the same message is displayed as STEP2-2.
+Run the image with the modified `Dockerfile`, check if the same message is displayed as STEP2-2.

 **:book: Reference**